- Key changes

 We will co-ordinate our work and share data with other regulators, when there are planned inspections of the same business.
 This is to avoid duplication and to minimise burdens on the business where practical, beneficial and cost effective.

-If you have any views on how this revised enforcement policy will affect you, or require this document in a different format (such as large text, or Braille), please contact the council on 01256 844844 or Send a message to the Environmental Health team
+If you have any views on how this revised enforcement policy will affect you, or require this document in a different format (such as large text, or Braille), please contact us.

 We have a responsibility to protect the communities we serve, using the legislative tools delegated by national government.
 Councils implement, administer and enforce a raft of legislation designed to protect health, local economies and the environment.
 In doing this, we have flexibility to determine the most appropriate methods for enforcement, to suit local needs and ensure value for money.